 In 2014 Leo along with his wife Olga became medalists of the First Annual Boston Argentine Tango Competition.
 Same year they started teaching and organizing Argentine Tango throughout the Boston’s North Shore.

-Leo’s dancing is passionate, musical, and eclectic.
-He draws on the richness of tango steps and styles in order to choose the one most appropriate for the moment, music, and his partner.
-He bases his dance and teaching on the strong technique, clarity of lead, and appreciation of mechanics of body movement.
-His engineering background and interest in martial arts allows him to deeply understand spacial and mechanical principles of dance, interaction of partner energies and to express complex tango concepts in a most accessible and logical way.
+Leo bases his dancing and teaching on strong technique, clarity of lead, musicality, and appreciation of mechanics of body movement.
+His engineering background and interest in martial arts allows him to deeply understand spacial principles of dance and interaction of partner energies and to express complex tango concepts in a most accessible and logical way.

 Dirk McCormick discovered tango while living in Buenos Aires, and was mercilessly whipped into shape by the feisty old Argentinian ladies he encountered in his earliest classes.
 As he progressed as a dancer, he noticed that each tango lesson contained at its core a lesson about life: finding balance; learning to accept support from a partner, but not weigh them down; walking with confidence; listening with your entire body; and so on.
 As a teacher Dirk aims to help dancers find the physical and emotional confidence to unlock and embrace their passion.